jedibatman/Backbone.Schema/README.md

 ### Define properties
 #### Type `string`
-Converts value to string.
+Converts value to the string.
 Represents as is.
 ```js
 model.property('stringProperty', 'string');